liskvork/liskvork/README.md

 ## Installing

-Get the binary from https://releases.liskvork.org and then just launch it with the default config.
+Get the binary from https://releases.liskvork.org and then just launch it.

 ## Launching liskvork